TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/PageTranslations/Index.rst

     Editing the page fields for an alternative page language

-All of the fields are the same as for the page of the default language.
+Most of the fields are the same as for the page of the default language.
 Below the fields the content of the default language is shown.

 If a page has no translation,